aeryz/aeryz.github.io/docs/os-dev-journey/simple-kernel.md

 ```

 1. We defined `_start` as the entry point.
-2. We make the kernel code start from 1 MB, it is a convential location to put the kernel code.
+2. We make the kernel code start from 1 MB, it is a convenient location to put the kernel code.
 Also, this way our kernel code won't collide with the VGA buffer.
 3. We put the `.multiboot` section to top and align it to 4 bytes.
 4. We put the actual code.